Students can start working on their thesis once they have obtained at least 20 EC for MA courses..

 Students who have been admitted to the Master's programme in September 2020, on the basis of having completed at least 165 EC of the relevant Bachelor's programme, cannot start their Master's Thesis before successfully completing their Bachelor's thesis.

-In order to graduate, students must have completed 40 ec worth of courses and the master’s thesis, consisting of approximately 17,000 words.
+In order to graduate, students must have completed 40 EC worth of courses and the master’s thesis, consisting of 15.000-20.000 words.
 The thesis needs to be written under the supervision of a lecturer affiliated with the Department of English Language and Culture and who is a member of LUCAS (Leiden University Centre for the Arts in Society).
 It is evaluated by the supervisor and a second reader (selected by the supervisor and approved by the Exam Board).

 Aim of the Master’s Thesis